AutoEZ: Collected Short Examples Part 10

 No, you don't.
 The AutoEZ optimizer can make short work of the process.
 Using the same example scenario as above, a DB18E on 20m with a default insulation thickness value of 0.111 inches for that band, here's how to use the optimizer to quickly determine the correct thickness value.

 As before, start by verifying that the tape lengths as set by the controller are the same as those set by the model.
 Then pick an unused variable name on the Variables tab.
 Variable A is a good choice since A is not used by any of the AutoEZ models.
 Set the initial value for A as 0.111.
-Still on the Variables tab make sure F18=TRUE (tape length tables in use).
-You'll see why in a moment.
+Still on the Variables tab make sure F18=FALSE, tape lengths frozen at whatever they were when the SWR measurement was made.

 On the Wires tab, set the insulation thickness for the 20m band using the Excel formula "=A".
 Hence as the value for A is changed, either by you manually or by the optimizer automatically, the corresponding entry in the lookup table will change.